 Channelling Leonard Cohen-esque balladry, Ben draws also from electronica, folk and 20th century art music.
 Ethereal string sections rise and fade, Björk-like beats skitter, Erik Satie piano chords drift into view: in less capable hands it might sound miscellaneous, but he weaves his disparate influences into textural tapestries that sound like nobody but him.

-Ben’s hotly anticipated debut album Letters from the Border, due for release in early 2019 on Nonostar Records.
-The result of an extraordinary musical partnership with producer and violinist Alex Stolze, the album was created in two months at the remote Nonostar Studio on the German-Polish border.
+Ben’s highly acclaimed debut album Letters from the Border was the result of an extraordinary musical partnership with producer and violinist Alex Stolze.
+The album was created in two months at the remote Nonostar Studio on the German-Polish border.